 Besides doing my research, do I need to take postgraduate classes?

-We hold PhD seminars for the PhD students in Furtwangen regularly.
-There is no formal requirment for attending additional courses.
-However additional training or classes can be selected and undertaken individually.
+We hold PhD regular seminars for the PhD students in Furtwangen.
+You are not required to attend additional courses.
+However additional training or classes can be selected and undertaken on an individual basis.